fabaff/fsl-test-bench/docs/misc/testing.rst

 Logging
 -------
-The system log (aka ``/var/log/messages``) is viewable on the web interface of the Fedora Security Lab Test bench.
+The system log (aka ``/var/log/messages``) is viewable on the web interface of the FSL Test bench.
 To check if the web interface is working proberly, send a message to the logging system.

-Open two terminals and connect over SSH with the Fedora Security Lab Test bench.
+Open two terminals and connect over SSH with the FSL Test bench.
 In one terminal execute the command from below to display the lastest log entries: ::